Nictiz/Nictiz-testscripts/README.md

 * `informationStandard` (required) - The human readable name of the information standard this set of TestScripts is about, normally including the major version number.
 This is what's shown in the ConformanceLab interface.
 Required.
 * `usecase` (required) - The usecase, in the broadest sense of the word, these TestScripts apply to -- for example MedMij, eOverdracht MeO, etc. For MedMij, this must be the string "MedMij".
 * [`goal`] (required if it cannot be inferred from the folder name) - The goal of this set of scripts, either "Test" or "Cert".
 By convention, these terms are also used for the name of the NTS folder, and in this case the `goal` parameter is inferred from the folder name.
 * [`version.addition`] (optional) - A string that will be added verbatim to the value in the `TestScript.version` from the input file.
-The default is defined in the folder 'buildscripts/version.addition.properties'.
+The default is defined in the folder `buildscripts/version.addition.properties`.
 * [`packages`] (optional) - Comma separated list with the canonicals of the FHIR packages that should be used when the test engine performs profile validation.
 * `package.[canonical].version` (required for each package) - For each package listed using the `packages` property, the version of the package used.
 This is normally set in the common file `Configuration/package.version.properties`.
 * `target.description.[additional target]` (required for each additional target) - For each defined additional target, a human readable description of the target.
 * [`targets.adminOnly`] (optional) - Comma separated list of additional targets (see above) that in the test platform should be marked "admin only", i.e. not for end users.
-* [`roles`] (optional) - The folder roles are organized by the role that the user (system under test) plays in the exchange.
+* [`roles`] (normally not needed) - The folder roles are organized by the role that the user (system under test) plays in the exchange.
 This setting is used to indicate which roles are recognized.
-The default is "XIS-Server" and "PHR-Client" (MedMij) and "Sending-System", "Receiving-System", "Serving-System" and "Retrieving-System".
+It is required information, but a number of default roles is defined in `Configuration.roles.properties`.
+* [`role.description.[role]`] (normally not needed) - A description of the role.
+See the remark above.
+* [`server`] (normally not needed) - The name of the server that the test set should use on the Conformancelab platform.
+A number of default servers per use case and role are defined in `Configuration/servers.properties`.

 ### Overriding tool versions
 * `*.tool.version` - Override the tool version for one of the specific steps in the build process (the tool version is the full name of a git branch or tag).
 The wildcard aligns with the ANT project names of the build files in the `src` folder, so: